mission-of-mercy/mission-of-mercy/README.md

 1. Fork our GitHub repository: <http://github.com/jordanbyron/mission_of_mercy>
 2. Clone the fork to your computer
+3. If you don't already have bundler installed, get it by running `gem install bundler`
-3. Run `bundle install` to install all of the dependencies
+4. Then, run `bundle install` to install all of the dependencies

 **Automatic Setup:**